Rodrigo Cunha: Early career

 He was Superintendent of PROCON of the State of Alagoas (2008-2015), Vice-President of the State Consumer Protection Council, Vice-President of the Brazilian Association of Procons (2013-2015) and member of the National Commission for Consumer Protection and Access to Justice.

 Political career

 State deputy (2015-2019)

 In the 2014 state elections, he was the best-voted state deputy in Alagoas, with 60,759 votes.

 He was President of the Information Science and Technology Committee, vice-president of the Administration Committee and member of the Human Rights and Public Security Committee and the Transport, Communication, Services and Public Works Committee.

-Senator (2019-present)
+Senator (2019-2024)

 Cunha has served as senator since 2019.

 2018 Alagoas state elections

 In the 2018 state elections, he was elected senator for Alagoas, obtaining 895,738 votes, which corresponds to 34.42% of valid votes.
 Thus being the most voted Senator in his state.

 Despite being elected as a member of the PSDB, he ran an independent campaign.
 At the beginning of the electoral race, he demonstrated dissatisfaction with the coalition made by his party with former president Fernando Collor for the dispute for state government and continued campaigning without associating his image with the party's majority ticket.